sdtemple/isweep/docs/source/index.rst

 * :ref:`selection-scan`: detects selected loci with rigorous multiple testing thresholds
 * :ref:`modeling-hard-sweeps`: estimates location, allele frequency, and selection coefficient of sweep
 * :ref:`case-control-scan`: detects loci where IBD rates differ between binary cases and controls
-* :ref:`pre-processing-data`: supports haplotype phasing, local ancestry, and kinship inference
+* :ref:`phasing-and-ancestry`: supports haplotype phasing, local ancestry, and kinship inference

 Each automated workflow has a dedicated page under :doc:`usage`.
 The general way to run these methods is: